kung-fu-tzu/leonov.github.io/pages/resume.md

 3. 2004: Lead software engineer at Webwork
 4. 2001: Programmer at Setimetria

-I've graduated at the Moscow Institute of Law in Economics.
+I graduated at the Moscow Institute of Law in Economics.

 Recent programmer's projects of mine: